Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Introduction and main results

-where $\omega(t)$ means the corresponding solution of \eqref{1-3} with initial data $\omega_0$. \end{theorem} \begin{remark} We remark that in the proof of existence and the study of asymptotic behaviors of maximizers in \cite{CWWZ}, the restriction $\text{supp}(\zeta)\subseteq D_0$ in the definition of $\mathcal A$ is not essential and can be relaxed to $\text{supp}(\zeta)\subseteq \Pi$.
+\end{theorem} \begin{remark} We remark that in the proof of existence and the study of asymptotic behaviors of maximizers in \cite{CWWZ}, the restriction $\text{supp}(\zeta)\subseteq D_0$ in the definition of $\mathcal A$ is not essential and can be relaxed to $\text{supp}(\zeta)\subseteq \Pi$.
 Moreover, by virtue of the uniqueness result in Theorem \ref{thmU}, one may also obtain the nonlinear stability of $\zeta_\ep$ using an argument similar to \cite{Abe, CQZZ1}.
 However, we prefer the approach used in the present paper, which has a stronger physical motivation and more extensive applications without prescribing the vorticity function $f$. \end{remark}

 The paper is organized as follows.
-Section \ref{sec2} is devoted to prove the uniqueness, i.e. Theorem \ref{thmU}.
+In Subsection \ref{sec2}, we prove a general orbital stability for vortex rings (i.e. Theorem \ref{thmSs}) based on a combination of the variational method and the concentrated compactness lemma due to Lions \cite{Lions}.
+Section \ref{sec4} is devoted to prove the uniqueness of a family of vortex rings, i.e. Theorem \ref{thmU}.
 We first study the asymptotic behavior of the steady vortex rings carefully by several steps in Subsections \ref{sec2-1} and \ref{sec2-2} and then prove the uniqueness result Theorem \ref{thmU} via reduction to absurdity and the local Pohozaev identity in Subsection \ref{sec2-3}.
-In Section \ref{sec3}, we study the orbital stability of vortex rings.
-In Subsection \ref{sec3-1}, we first prove a general orbital stability for vortex rings based on a combination of the variational method and the concentrated compactness lemma.
-Then, we investigate the asymptotic behavior of maximizers in rearrangement class in Subsection \ref{sec3-2} and reduce the stability of a steady vortex ring to the problem of its uniqueness and obtain Theorem \ref{thmS} by Theorem \ref{thmU} in Subsection \ref{sec3-3}.
-Some auxiliary lemmas and complicated calculations are collected in Appendixes \ref{appA}-\ref{appD}.
+In Section \ref{sec3}, we study the orbital stability of vortex rings in Proposition \ref{thmE}.
+By considering variational problem in rearrangement class and studying asymptotic behavior of maximizers, we reduce the stability of general concentrated steady vortex ring into the problem of their uniqueness and obtain Theorem \ref{thmS} by using Theorem \ref{thmU} as corollary.
+Some auxiliary lemmas and complicated calculations are collected in Appendixes \ref{appB}-\ref{appD}.

 In what follows, the symbol $C$ denotes a general positive constant that may change from line to line.